The criminal and the ape-thing, OK. But a woman

 - Earth-32, a world partially based on Batman: In Darkest Knight.
 Bruce Wayne is Green Lantern, and fights alongside heroes such as Super-Martian, Wonderhawk, and Aquaflash.

-- Earth-34, an Astro City pastiche home to Good Guy.
+- Earth-34, an Astro City pastiche, home to Goodfellow and the heroes of Cosmoville.

 - Earth-36, a world home to a team called Justice 9, based off Big Bang Comics.

-- Earth-39, a world based off the works of artist Wally Wood that supposedly has no superheroes.
+- Earth-39, a world based off the works of artist Wally Wood, home to the Agents of W.O.N.D.E.R.

 - Earth-40, an Evil Counterpart to Earth-20 where villains rather than heroes triumph, featuring Lady Shiva, Vandal Savage, Count Sinestro, Blockbuster, and Doctor Felix Faust as the Society of Super-Villains.